 The Employee Self-Service (ESS) Benefits Enrollment Tool illustrates the estimated per-pay taxable benefit (prior to any payroll deductions) for each medical and dental/vision/hearing care option and dependent coverage level.
 If you are a French language preference employee, you will not be using the enrollment tool.
-However, you'll still be able to access this information on the FLEX 2008 Benefits Site on Services@Work under "Other Information - Benefit Documents".
+However, you'll still be able to access this information on Health N-Site.

 Look for "Expected Average Quebec Taxable Benefit Rates".

-You will also pay provincial income tax on Company-paid FLEX Credits used to buy optional AD&D coverage.
+You will also pay provincial income tax on Company-paid Benefits Credits used to buy optional AD&D coverage.

-If you decide to allocate Company-provided FLEX Credits to an HCRA, the amount you claim for reimbursement under this account, plus expenses and provincial premium and sales tax, will be deemed to be a taxable benefit for provincial income tax purposes.
+If you decide to allocate Company-provided Benefits Credits to an HCRA, the amount you claim for reimbursement under this account, plus expenses and provincial premium and sales tax, will be deemed to be a taxable benefit for provincial income tax purposes.